Is it time to strategically re-risk your defined benefit plan?

 Strategic asset allocation reviews

-- Capital markets outlook, which will influence expected performance of individual asset classes.
+- Capital markets outlook, which will influence the expected performance of individual asset classes and their correlation with other asset classes

-- Plan sponsor goals and objectives, or where the sponsor hopes to see the plan in five to 10 years, and the intended contributions over that horizon.
-This will help to guide risk and reward tradeoffs the sponsor is willing (or able) to take.
+- Plan sponsor goals and objectives, or where the sponsor hopes to see the plan in five to 10 years, and the intended contributions over that time horizon.
+This will help to guide risk and reward tradeoffs the sponsor is willing or able to take.

 Changing return needs

 We cover required DB returns in detail in this paper.
-The most significant return needs for DB plans are interest cost, service cost and anything needed to fill the funding deficit.
-Typically, return alone will be insufficient to meet all these needs; contributions will be needed as well.
+The most significant return needs for DB plans are interest cost, service cost and shortfall amortizations (i.e., return needed to fill the funding deficit).
+Typically, for an underfunded plan, return alone will be insufficient to meet all these needs; contributions will be needed as well.
 Moreover, even averaging a targeted return over time will not necessarily lead to intended outcomes since the path of returns matters.
-Likewise, higher average returns does not necessarily mean lower contributions.
+Likewise, higher average returns do not necessarily translate to lower contributions.

 Examples of events that could increase return needs include: